ubugeeei/chibivue/book/online-book/src/en/00-introduction/010-about.md

   ```

 - **Basic Virtual DOM Section**
-  In this section, we will implement a fairly practical patch rendering functionality for the virtual DOM.
+  In this section, we will implement a fairly practical patch rendering functionality for the Virtual DOM.
 While we won't be implementing features like "suspense" or other optimizations, it will be proficient enough to handle basic rendering tasks.
 We will also implement the scheduler here.

 - **Basic Reactive System Section**
   Although we implemented the reactive API in the Minimal Example section, in this section we will implement other APIs.
 Starting from basic APIs like ref, watch, and computed, we'll also delve into more advanced APIs like effectScope and the shallow series.